Erfans/AssetBundle/README.md

 Step 4: Install assets
 ---------------------
-To download and copy defined assets to target folder run command `erfans:asset:install` by Symfony console.
+To download and copy defined assets to the target folder run command `erfans:asset:install` in Symfony console.

-This bundle uses [bowerphp](https://bowerphp.org/ "Bee-Lab/bowerphp").
-Since this library does not support downloading files by url I added a file installer which download asset files and put them in final directory.
+The bower agent of this bundle is based on [bowerphp](https://bowerphp.org/ "Bee-Lab/bowerphp") which does not currently support the downloading assets by url.
+Hence, a file installer is added to the bundle to download files and put them in the target directory.

 Step 5: Add assets to frontend
 ------------------------------